mpsonntag/snippets/courses/teaching/docker.md

     docker build -t [containername:label] [source_dir]

+- to ensure a full, clean build use the `--no-cache` and `--pull` flags to ensure no stale dependent images are used

+    docker build -t --no-cache --pull [containername:label] [source_dir]

 - the configuration of a built docker container can be reviewed by using

         docker inspect [container]